 If you're familiar with the Story Grid podcast with Tim Grahl and Shawn Coyne, you won't need an introduction to my editing style.
-I'm a Story Grid Certified Editor, so I use the same tools that Shawn uses while editing TIm's novel on the podcast.
+I'm a Story Grid Certified Editor, so I use the same tools that Shawn uses while editing Tim's novel on the podcast.
 I look for genre conventions and overall story arc, as well as scene-level movement forward.

-Except that sometimes we all benefit from an arms' length assessment of our work.
+We all benefit from an arms' length assessment of our work.
 For a more comprehensive description of what a Story Grid editor can do to help, you can check out my business website at Apollo Grannus Books.

 - we can talk about your work for a solid half hour on the phone. if you're stuck, confused, frustrated–let's get on a call and see if I can help you to navigate the writing and editing process.
 Visit my business website or just click over to my contact page and send me a note.
 I'll send you my scheduling calendar and we can have a chat.
 No obligation.
 All the Story Grid stuff is available for you for free on the website, but maybe I can help get you unstuck!